-Please also have a look at the details available at https://www.gov.uk/guidance/volunteering-and-claiming-benefits where many of your additional questions have been answered by the Department for Work and Pensions (DWP).
+We strongly advise you to look at gov.uk/guidance/volunteering-and-claiming-benefits (opens in new browser tab/window) where many of your additional questions have been answered by the Department for Work and Pensions (DWP).

 If you wish to speak with someone in confidence about volunteering and benefits, contact one of our advisers at Volunteer Glasgow.

 If you’d like to know more about how we have worked from 2013 with a range of partners and stakeholders to help DWP produce this new guidance – and what we’re planning to do next – please see the news items below.

 - DWP refresh their guidance and publish it on gov.uk (July 2019) – what happens next?

 - New DWP guidance on volunteering to be published next week (16th February 2017) in partnership with Voluntary Action Scotland and with the assistance of Glasgow’s Poverty Leadership Panel and Trust Volunteering Inverclyde